What is Long Itchington Educational Foundation (LIEF)?

 The Trustees will consider applications from village organisations, for example the primary school, or individuals in exceptional circumstances at any other time throughout the year.

 - be under 25 years of age on the 1st October of the year they apply; and

 - either have lived or had their parental home within Long Itchington Parish for at least one year prior to application.

 How do I apply for a grant?

-Individuals applying for a grant to support their higher education or vocational training for the forthcoming year must complete and return the simple application form which can be downloaded here or obtained from the Secretary to the Trustees, Mr Peter Myhill, 2 Lime Croft, Church Road, Long Itchington, Southam, Warwickshire CV47 9PG.
+Individuals applying for a grant to support their higher education or vocational training for the forthcoming year must complete and return the simple LIEF App Form 2020-21 or obtained from the Secretary to the Trustees, Mr Peter Myhill, 2 Lime Croft, Church Road, Long Itchington, Southam, Warwickshire CV47 9PG.

 Organisations requesting LIEF’s support for their activities or individuals requesting support for specific purposes should write to the Secretary in the first instance for advice about the scope of the Charity Scheme to ensure that the request falls within its objectives.

 All requests for support are considered by the Trustees and subject to the availability of funds.
 The Trustees’ decision is final.